 Gynaecomastia simply means male breast tissue.
 Classically, there are two types of male breast tissue:

-Most men actually have a combination of the above, so the surgical solution must take into account all the underlying factors.
+Most men actually have a combination of the above, so the surgical solution for gynaecomastia must take into account all the underlying factors.

 Am I suitable for a male breast reduction?